SNP claims 'future of our planet' depends on Scottish independence

-THE SNP’s depute leader has claimed “the future of our planet” depends on Scottish independence.
+THE SNP’s depute leader has suggested “the future of our planet” depends on Scottish independence.

-Keith Brown also said the campaign for independence was already “well underway”, despite the ongoing Covid pandemic.
+Keith Brown also said the campaign for independence was “well underway”, despite the ongoing Covid pandemic.

 He also said the world “loved what they saw” at the COP26 climate summit, when Nicola Sturgeon’s “exemplary leadership” gave them a preview of an independent Scotland.